salesforcecli/sfdx-cli/SCRIPTS.md

 - `yarn test`: Runs unit tests
 - `yarn unit`: Runs unit tests with coverage
 - `yarn watch`: Runs the TypeScript compiler in watch mode

-## Optional git pre-push hook

-It is recommended to copy the git `pre-push` hook found in `scripts/pre-push` to `.git/hooks/pre-push`.
-This script will run all lint and unit-test-with-coverage tasks, which can help detect errors earlier in development than when you go to create a PR.

 ## Local build requirements